Nicodu21/DTFF-project/README.md

-# Digital Tools for Finance - Assignment
+# Digital Tools for Finance - Final project

-This is the assignment project of
+This is the final project of
 - Lucille Dauer  xx-xxx-xxx
 - Nicolas Profumo   xx-xxx-xxx
 - Pierre Angevin xx-xxx-xxx